 Science and Foreign Affairs: Introduction

-From climate change policies to pandemic preparedness plans, foreign relations impact people on an individual, national, and global levels.
+From climate change policies to pandemic preparedness plans, foreign relations impact people on an individual, national, and global level.
 The world of international affairs is, in fact, a mixture of politics, culture, economics, and innovations, with science and technology being two of the main factors in improving multinational relations.

 Whether utilized to improve healthcare services or cybersecurity, scientific discoveries and tech innovations have the potential to transform societies and foreign policies worldwide.
 Here we should note that science is a term used to describe the knowledge of the natural world, as well as the involvement of scientists in international affairs and advocacy projects.
 The term technology, on the other hand, is used to describe the application of knowledge for practical purposes, including space exploration, biotechnology, and other advanced tech projects (Weiss, 2015).